henrym11106/CSGO-autoexec/README.md

 settings defined here should be set within the file as they apply on launch, overriding the in-game settings menu.

-the wierdly-named, all-caps files are configs for offline or custom servers, basically comp behaviour deatchmatch. load a map offline casual and exec
+the wierdly-named, all-caps files are configs for offline or custom servers, basically comp behaviour deatchmatch. load a map offline casual and exec.
+2QUIET is pretty great.

 the "splat___.webm" files are smaller, static backgrounds for the enemy counter in DZ. drop in to [steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos] and replace or rename the old file.